instructor-ai/instructor/docs/blog/posts/validation-part1.md

   Value error, must contain a space [type=value_error, input_value='jason', input_type=str]
 ```

 Validation is a fundamental concept in software development.
-However, when we want an AI system to raise an error or self-correct, new vocabulary and terms have been introduced in the community.
-Instead, we can apply the same idea of having types, such as an integer or a string, but with additional constraints.
-For example, a string type that is not "an apology" or "a threat."
-The underlying principles remain the same.
+When it comes to AI systems, the idea of validation remains the same.
+Instead of introducing new terms and standards, existing programming concepts can be applied.
+For example, types can have additional constraints.
+We can define types that are not "an apology" or "a threat."
+The underlying principles remain unchanged.

-In essence, we have a function where we check if the value satisfies a certain condition.
-If it does, we return the value.
-If it does not, we raise an error.
-This is similar to the above examples, with the addition of a possible mutation step.
+In essence, validation involves checking if a value satisfies a condition.
+If it does, the value is returned.
+If it doesn't, an error is raised.
+This concept is similar to the examples mentioned above, with the addition of a possible mutation step:

 ```python
 def validation_function(value):